 The standard errors (SE) of the parameter estimators can be evaluated from the diagonal elements of the inverse of the Fisher information matrix estimate.
 Its evaluation is difficult because it has no analytic form.
-We adapt the estimation of the Fisher information matrix, proposed by \cite{delyon99} and based on the Louis' missing information principle.
+We adapt the estimation of the Fisher information matrix, proposed by \citet{delyon99} and based on the Louis' missing information principle.

-The Hessian of the log-likelihood $\ell_\Delta(\theta)$ can be expressed as:
+The Hessian of the log-likelihood $\ell_\Delta(\theta)$ can be expressed as

-where $'$ denotes transposition.
-The derivatives $\partial_\theta L(S(\Vton,\Wton), \theta)$ and $\partial^2_\theta L(S(\Vton,\Wton), \theta)$ are explicit for the Euler approximation of the Morris-Lecar model.
-Therefore we implement their estimation using the stochastic approximation procedure of the SAEM algorithm.
+The derivatives $\partial_\theta L(S(\Vton,\Wton), \theta)$ and $\partial^2_\theta L(S(\Vton,\Wton), \theta)$ are explicit for the Euler approximation of the Morris--Lecar model.
+Therefore, we implement their estimation using the stochastic approximation procedure of the SAEM algorithm.
 At the $m$th iteration of the algorithm, we evaluate the three following quantities: